 The Survey of Law Enforcement Personnel in Schools (SLEPS) is a two-phase research effort to examine the prevalence and role of law enforcement officers in schools.
 The U.S. Department of Justice’s Bureau of Justice Statistics (BJS) is working with RTI International (RTI), a not-for-profit research organization, to conduct this important data collection.
 During the first phase, law enforcement agencies (LEAs) complete an agency-level survey and provide a roster of their officers working in schools.
 BJS and RTI will use these rosters to draw a sample of School Resource Officers (SROs) for the second phase, which is an officer-level survey.

 At this time, there is no national-level information on the roles, functions, and regular activities of police officers assigned to schools nor on the infrastructure of law enforcement agencies that supports these officers.
 SLEPS will provide this information which is critical to inform research and policy on effective school resource officer (SRO) programs.

 What information does SLEPS collect?

-The LEA survey collects general information including (1) LEA characteristics; (2) SRO program characteristics; (3) SRO policies and responsibilities; (4) SRO recruitment, training, and supervision; (5) SRO staffing; (6) sworn SRO training topics and activities performed; and (7) non-sworn SRO training topics and activities performed.
+The LEA survey collects general information including (1) LEA agency characteristics; (2) SRO program characteristics; (3) SRO policies and assigned responsibilities; (4) SRO recruitment, training, and supervision; (5) SRO staffing; and (6) sworn SRO training topics and activities performed.
 The final piece of the agency-level survey is the rostering form, which asks for a list of sworn SROs.

-The SRO survey collects officer-level information including (1) SRO characteristics; (2) SRO training; (3) SRO activities; and (4) characteristics of the schools that SROs are assigned to.
+The SRO survey collects officer-level information including (1) SRO experience and characteristics; (2) SRO training; (3) SRO activities; and (4) characteristics of the schools that SROs are assigned to.

-What is the definition of a SRO for the purposes of SLEPS?
+What is the definition of an SRO for the purposes of SLEPS?